rusperres/ctf-writeups/README.md

  	fflush(stdout);
 }
 ```
-The function below shows that function that inputs the username
+The function below shows that function that inputs the username.
 <br>

 ```c